todogroup/ospology/ospo-book/content/en/06-chapter.md

 Working with open source is never easy as rival corporations may dominate upstream projects that your organization is interested in, upstream projects may unexpectedly change licenses, and contributor agreements, whether individual or organizational, can be complex to understand and adhere to.
 Clearly, such challenges can be overcome and often include strategic engagement with the projects your organization aims to benefit from.
 Open source ecosystems are economic and social systems comprising different companies, motivations, and requirements intended to support production and demands.
 In an effort to ensure the efficiency and durability of any open source ecosystem, companies must not only monitor the ecosystem's long-term viability but also engage within the ecosystem when problems are identified and stabilization is required.

 **Questions**
-* What percentage of our suppliers provide open source software bills of material?
+* What percentage of our suppliers provide OSS bills of material?
 * What is the long-term viability of the open source projects we rely on?
 * What is the risk to the ecosystem if an open source project becomes unviable?